So, what's the problem

 Field bindweed (Convolvulus arvensis) is a perennial vine of Eurasian origin.
 The plant was introduced to other continents including North America and is now considered one of the most noxious weeds of agricultural fields throughout temperate regions.
 Forming dense tangled mats of vegetation, it outcompetes native forbs and grasses, and can severely reduce crop yields.
 It can harbour plant diseases and is toxic to horses.
 Its extensive root system and long-lived seeds make it difficult to control by conventional means.
 Biological control offers an alternative approach: one reason for the plant’s impact may be the absence of natural enemies that attack it in its area of origin.

-The United States Department of Agriculture (USDA) initiated a programme to manage field bindweed using biological control in the 1970s.
+The weediness of field bindweed is largely attributable to its extensive root system and North American insects attacking the leaves are having little impact.
+So the United States Department of Agriculture (USDA) initiated a programme to manage field bindweed using biological control in the 1970s.
 Two biological control agents were introduced from Europe: the gall mite Aceria malherbae and the bindweed moth Tyta luctuosa.
 The impact of the gall mite varies, while local establishment of the bindweed moth has only recently been reported from the western USA and its impact is not yet clear.
 The weed continues to be a problem and additional biological control agents are being sought.

 What is this project doing?

-The project is being revisited in an initiative led by Dr Richard Hansen (USDA-APHIS-CPHST).
-CABI’s centre in Switzerland has been provided with funding to investigate additional potential agents.
+The project is being revisited through an initiative set-up by the late Dr Richard Hansen (USDA-APHIS-CPHST).
+CABI’s centre in Switzerland is investigating additional potential agents.
 So far, we have studied five insect species that showed potential for biological control, and are planning work on two more species.

 Research Scientist, Weed Biological Control